-How Do Drugs Affect Pregnancies?
+How Do Drugs Affect Pregnancy?

 Consider how drugs affect babies and what options mothers have in getting out of the drug epidemic.

 You’ve just found out you’ll be a parent.
 You feel thrilled and maybe a little nervous.
 You wonder what your child will look like—their eye color, their hair, even their smile.
 Maybe you imagine what they will grow up to be.
 Then you are hit with the realization that your life hasn’t turned out how you planned it.
 Drugs or alcohol have become a habit in your life lately, and it isn’t stopping.
 Then you question whether you feel ready to be a parent.
 Your intention has always been to quit, but it hasn’t happened yet.

 You are not alone.
 Substance abuse is a reality for thousands of families in the United States.
 Unfortunately, drug use can affect children in many ways, and it is your choice, as a mother, what to do for the baby and for yourself.

 How drugs affect children, before and after birth.

 Babies, while still in the mother’s womb, share blood, food, and just about everything else with their mother.
 That means that whatever mom puts into her body will likely be shared with her baby’s body.
 That goes for everything from carrots and soda to alcohol and meth.

 If an expecting mother uses drugs, the baby has a much higher likelihood of having a drug addiction after birth.
 The baby’s body, brain, and emotional health are also at risk of damage in the form of diseases, birth defects or developmental issues.

 Unfortunately, the consequences of a parent’s drug use don’t end there.
 Children who have a parent who uses drugs are at a much greater risk of entering the foster care system due to abuse and neglect.
 Federal and state public agencies share that over the last three years, more and more children are entering foster care, and parental substance use “is likely a key driver in the uptick in the number of children entering foster care.”